camunda/camunda-docs/docs/components/modeler/web-modeler/collaboration.md

 Files and folders are stored in projects.
 The user access on files and folders is defined at the project level.

-When you access Web Modeler via the Camunda Platform 8 dashboard, you see the **Home** page with all the projects you can access:
+When you access Web Modeler via the Camunda Platform 8 dashboard, you can note the **Home** page with all the projects you can access:
 ![home page](img/collaboration/web-modeler-home.png)

 ### Access rights and permissions